diz-unimr/machbarkeit/README.md

 -->

 # Machbarkeit App
-An app for Nextcloud that allows you to perform local feasibility queries against a FHRI server.
+An app for Nextcloud that allows researchers to perform local feasibility queries against a FHRI server.

 ![image](https://github.com/user-attachments/assets/21841f73-4a9f-4121-a7ca-3226c8246eae)